 A Festival of Nine Lessons and Carols was first held at King's on Christmas Eve 1918.
-It was planned by Eric Milner-White, who had just been appointed Dean of King's Chapel after experience as an army chaplain, which had convinced him that the Church of England needed more imaginative worship.
-Evensong, topped and tailed with carols, had been the Christmas Eve service until then but the young Dean, only thirty-four at the time, decided that A Festival of Nine Lessons and Carols would be a more uplifting occasion.
+It was planned by Eric Milner-White, who had just been appointed Dean after experience as an army chaplain; this experience convinced him that the Church of England needed more imaginative worship.
+Evensong, topped and tailed with carols, had been the Christmas Eve service until then but the young Dean, only thirty-four at the time, decided that there was scope for something a little more imaginative.

-The 1918 service was, in fact, adapted from an order drawn up by E. W. Benson, later Archbishop of Canterbury, for use in the large wooden 'shed' which then served as his cathedral in Truro at 10 pm on Christmas Eve, 1880.
+The 1918 service was adapted from an order drawn up by E. W. Benson for use at 10 pm on Christmas Eve in 1880, in the large wooden 'shed' which then served as his Cathedral in Truro.

-A. C. Benson recalled: 'My father arranged from ancient sources a little service for Christmas Eve - nine carols and nine tiny lessons, which were read by various officers of the Church, beginning with a chorister, and ending, through the different grades, with the Bishop'.
+A. C. Benson recalled: 'My father arranged from ancient sources a little service for Christmas Eve - nine carols and nine tiny lessons, which were read by various officers of the Church, beginning with a chorister, and ending, through the different grades, with the Bishop.'
 Milner-White used Benson's plan, but wrote the now-classic Bidding Prayer to set the tone at the beginning.
 Since then the spoken parts, which provide the backbone of the service, have only occasionally been changed.

-The service was first broadcast in 1928 and, with the exception of 1930, it has been broadcast annually, even during the Second World War, when the ancient glass had been removed from the Chapel - some way you could hear the tar-paper flapping in the background over the radio.
+The service was first broadcast in 1928 and, with the exception of 1930, it has been broadcast annually, even during the Second World War, when the ancient glass had been removed from the Chapel - some say you could hear the tar-paper flapping in the background over the radio.

 In the early 1930s the BBC began broadcasting the service on overseas programmes.
-It is estimated that there are millions of listeners worldwide, including those to Radio Four in the United Kingdom.
+It is estimated that there are millions of listeners worldwide, including those on Radio Four in the United Kingdom.
 A recording of the service is broadcast on Christmas Day on Radio Three.
 It was first transmitted to the United States in the 1970s on Minnesota Public Radio and is now relayed by hundreds of radio stations there.